 Top 5 Best Coinbase Alternatives

-Based out of San Francisco, U.S.A, and operational since 2011, Kraken is one of the biggest Bitcoin exchanges out there.
-Even though they are based in the US, they are one of the largest Euro to crypto markets in the world.
+Based out of San Francisco, U.S.A., and operational since 2011, Kraken is one of the biggest Bitcoin exchanges out there.
+Even though they are based in the US, they are one of the largest Euro-to-crypto markets in the world.
 Check out Kraken review.

 Apart from Bitcoin, they also provide trading of Ethereum (ETH), Monero (XMR), Dash (DASH), Litecoin (LTC), Ripple (XRP), Stellar/Lumens (XLM), Ethereum Classic (ETC), Augur REP tokens (REP), ICONOMI (ICN), Melon (MLN), Zcash (ZEC), Dogecoin (XDG), Tether (USDT), Gnosis (GNO), and EOS (EOS).